ozefreitas/M-PARTY/README.md

 ```
 conda create -n <name of env> -c conda-forge -c bioconda plastedma
 ```
+due to possible compatibility issues that may occur.

 <br>

 ## Usage

 The main and most basic use for PlastEDMA is:<p>